-Buying your first home in Amarillo can feel straightforward right up until the inspection report lands in your inbox—40 pages, 80 photos, and enough red text to make you wonder if the house is being held together by hope and caulk.
+Buying your first home in Amarillo can feel simple right up until the inspection report lands in your inbox—40 pages, 80 photos, and enough red text to make you wonder if the house is being held together by hope and caulk.
+In short, understanding the inspection report meaning for buyers helps you stay calm, ask better questions, and avoid turning every loose outlet cover into a crisis.

-Here’s the truth: most homes (even good ones) don’t “pass” an inspection with a clean scorecard—because inspections aren’t pass/fail.
-A home inspection report is a risk-and-maintenance document.
+Here’s the truth: most homes, even good ones, do not “pass” an inspection with a clean scorecard.
+That is because inspections are not pass/fail.
+Instead, a home inspection report is a risk-and-maintenance document.
 Your job is to separate serious problems from normal homeowner stuff, then decide what you want to negotiate, budget for, or walk away from.
+If you are still early in the process, it also helps to know before touring homes what kinds of issues are common in Amarillo properties.

-A standard home inspection is a visual, non-invasive evaluation of the home’s accessible components on the day of the inspection.
-In Texas, inspectors are licensed and follow standards of practice set by the Texas Real Estate Commission (TREC).
-That gives the report a consistent structure, but it doesn’t make it a warranty.
+A standard home inspection is a visual, non-invasive evaluation of the home’s accessible parts on the day of the inspection.
+In Texas, inspectors are licensed and follow standards of practice set by the Texas Real Estate Commission.
+You can review the TREC inspector rules if you want the formal version.
+However, that structure does not make the report a warranty.

 What it is: